jameslovallo/snappy/packages/catalyst/README.md

   /*
     Create methods to use throughout your component.
-    Methods can be used as prop handlers or in markup, event handlers, or other methods.
+    Methods can be used as assignment handlers, in markup, in event handlers, or in other methods.
-    Methods are available at this[prop name], i.e. this.phoneClick
+    Methods are available at this[prop_name], i.e. this.phoneClick().
   */

   methods: {